South Cornwall · TR11

 Why Constantine is its own job.

 Conservation Area covers the village including the church; AONB across the parish.
 Granite quarrying heritage and views to the Helford shape design considerations.
+That sets the scene before any design work begins.
 For loft conversion specifically, parts of Constantine sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Constantine project as a TR11-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Constantine application gets approved at eight weeks or stalls in committee.
+The modern infill on field-edge plots that dominate Constantine (and continue out toward Ponsanooth) set the tone for any loft conversion scheme here.

 Planning note